 For the purpose of measurement, AASB 119: Employee Benefits defines obligations for short-term employee benefits as obligations expected to be settled wholly before 12 months after the end of the annual reporting period in which the employees render the related service.
 As the Company expects that all its employees would use all their annual leave entitlements earned during a reporting period before 12 months after the end of the reporting period, the Directors consider that obligations for annual leave entitlements satisfy the definition of short-term employee benefits and, therefore, can be measured at the (undiscounted) amounts expected to be paid to employees when the obligations are settled.

 q.
-New and Amended Accounting Polices Adopted by the Company Intial application of AASB 16
+New and Amended Accounting Policies Adopted by the Company r.
+New and Amended Accounting Policies Not Yet Adopted by the Company